direktspeed/was-browser/README.md

-# Project WAS? was was-b wasb
+# Project WAS? was was-b wasb wasm-browser
 Its a Web Browser Like Technology that does not work with HTML or a Markup Language it exposes a window api that you can use via WASM. it is the reference implementation of the https://github.com/was-protocol which is based on WASI and diffrent Transport layer Protocols.